Keep reading to learn how to hunt with a muzzleloader.

 When learning how to hunt with a muzzleloader, the first thing you should realize is that all muzzleloaders have a relatively short effective range.
 Realistically, your maximum effective range when hunting should be in the neighborhood of 100 yards.
 This may be slightly extended out to around 150 yards when using a magnum load of powder and shooting a saboted bullet.
-In either case, do not confuse your muzzleloader for a centerfire rifle and try to take long range shots when hunting.
+In either case, do not confuse your muzzleloader with a flat shooting centerfire rifle cartridge like the 6.5 Creedmoor and try to take long range shots when hunting.
 This will likely result in you missing or wounding the animal.
 Also, remember that you’ve only got one shot, so make it count.

 The next thing to remember is that keeping your powder dry is extremely important.
 Many a hunter has had his hunt ruined by a wet powder charge.
 Fortunately, keeping your powder dry is not as hard as it sounds and you can learn more about the details from this article about cold weather muzzleloading tips.